gulan/jsdtools/README.rst

 The lifetime activity of a single bank customer might be represented as a regular expression.
-Given the events invest, pay-in, withdraw and terminate, a regular expression constraint the possible ordering of these events. ::
+Given the events invest, pay-in, withdraw and terminate, a regular expression constrains the possible orderings of these events. ::

     account ::= invest + (payin | withdraw)* + terminate